arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 When you spot where you are overspending, make a note of how much you would prefer to spend.
 Then plan to monitor that from now on.

 For me, book spending is the area to keep an eye on.
 I used to get emails from Bookbub.
 Although it was great knowing what was on sale, in the long run, those sales were not saving me money.
 It was the number one contributor to my $500 ebook bill.
 So I unsubscribed.
-Now I just check the site once in a while to see if there is anything I would enjoy.

 Here are more practical ways to reduce overspending: